frc-2175/website/README.md

 2. Next, run the command `yarn start`.
 This will start our web server on your computer.
 This allows you to visit the website.

 3. Open a browser and put `localhost:8000` in the address bar.
 You should see some sort of website thing pop up.
 This is the result of all of the code you just downloaded!
+*Note: If it says `App running on port 2175 in development mode` in the terminal then `localhost:2175` is what works.*

 ### Adding a Page